How to Address Common Issues with Remote Support

 Need more assistance?
 Feel free to touch base with our support team via phone, email, or live chat, or review our dedicated remote work resources.

 #1: Update Agent Availability

-One of the challenges of moving to working from home is establishing that work-life boundary, since you no longer have a physical space dictating when it’s time to work versus relax and enjoy downtime with your family or take a lunch break midday.
+One of the challenges of moving to work from home is establishing that work-life boundary since you no longer have a physical space dictating when it’s time to work versus relaxing and enjoying downtime with your family or taking a lunch break midday.
 To help with this, apply custom statuses or update your availability in the softphone and external lines as seen below to let your team know when you’re ready to accept calls and when you’re not.